Tacombel/pumpthecoin/README.md

 v 0.2

-Copy pumpthecoin.py and requeriments.txt in you system.
+Copy LICENSE, pumpthecoin.py and requeriments.txt in you system.
 Ignore all other files.

 First, create and launch the .venv, install the dependencies.